-The many early singles were collected on the anthology Boy You Better Run Now (Up, 2000).
+The many early EPs and singles were sampled on the anthology Boy You Better Run Now (Up, 2000), notably:

 They matured on